Neo23x0/signature-base/README.md

 ## High Quality YARA Rules Feed

 If you liked my rules, please check our [commercial rule set and rule feed service](https://www.nextron-systems.com/2018/12/21/yara-rule-sets-and-rule-feed/), which contains better and 20 times the number of rules.

+## FAQs

+### How can I report false positives?

+Use the issues section of this repository.

+## How can I provide a YARA rule or IOCs?

+I accept pull requests.
+See this [thread](https://twitter.com/cyb3rops/status/1320657673742897153) for some help on how to create such a request.

+### What are the differences between THOR Lite and LOKI?

+See our comparison table [here](https://www.nextron-systems.com/compare-our-scanners/).

 ## License